Luis-Boribor/Weather-App/README.md

 # Weather-App
 # TO RUN THE CODE:
-STEP1: Run the code 'npm start'
+STEP1: Run the code 'npm start',
        If the code is running, this will appear:
         'weatherapp@1.0.0 start'
         'node src/app.js'